Fujifilm X-E3 versus Panasonic G9

 - Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.

-If the count of individual advantages (bullet points above) is taken as a guide, the G9 is the clear winner of the contest (10 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the G9 is the clear winner of the contest (10 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the X-E3 or the G9 handle or perform in practice.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the X-E3 or the G9 handle or perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is where reviews by experts come in.
+This is why hands-on reviews by experts are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Fujifilm X-T20 (⇒ lft | rgt)||HiRec||82/100 Silver||5/5||..||4.5/5||2017||899||latest||check|